UofABioinformaticsHub/RAdelaide-July-2016/Day_1/101_Introduction.md

 ## The R Environment

 - The `Environment` is like your desktop
-- We keep all our relevant objects here and can save the entire workspace as an `.RData` object
+- We keep all our relevant objects here and can save all the objects in your workspace as an `.RData` object

 ```r